Inge Gecas

 I am a visual artist, originally from Vilnius, Lithuania, living and working in NYC.

 I began studying art at the age of 11.
-Starting art school at a young age is bound to shape a person who will see the world in a different way.
-I loved doing stuff with my hands – whether working with clay in sculpture or ceramics classes, drawing on the sidewalks of the Old Town, or making pen-and-ink drawings of roots and leaves in the park.
+The art school at my native Vilnius had an abundance of art resources available for our use and it was a second home to me.
+We spent our summers in sleep away camps spending days practicing art outside.
+I loved doing stuff with my hands – whether working with clay in sculpture or ceramics classes, drawing on the sidewalks of the old town, or making pen-and-ink drawings of roots and leaves in the park.
 Attention to detail was considered very important.
-The school was housed in a huge neoclassical, post-war building in my native Vilnius and it had an abundance of art resources available for our use.
-It was as a second home to me.
-We spent our summers in sleepaway camps spending days practicing art outside.

 More about my work go to: